hhuOS/hhuOS/src/application/mkdir/README.md

 * -h, --help: Show this help message and exit.

 Create the specified DIRECTORY(ies), if they do not already exist.
-The parent directories must already exist in order to create a new directory.
+The parent directories must already exist to create a new directory.

 Examples
 --------